 Oftentimes it can feel like your community engagement project is just one of the many things competing for your residents’ time.
 As a result, you’ve probably found yourself wondering how you can make engagement more appealing and participation more exciting.
 The good news is that there are plenty of creative ways to engage your community members!
 While we always encourage local governments and organizations to run meaningful engagement projects, that doesn’t mean there isn’t room for fun and lighthearted activities.
 After all, your community engagement platform should be a space where your residents and other stakeholders want to return to when there are opportunities to provide input and deliberation.

 Ensuring that your community engagement is successful and worthwhile requires the full buy-in and continuous support from all levels of the community, starting with your organization and eventually also your residents.
-It requires developing a culture of engagement in your city.
+It requires developing a culture of engagement in your organization.
 This doesn’t have to be daunting, and in the long run it will save you time, money, and headaches.
-In many states, community engagement is even now written into new laws and policies.
-For example, in Washington, as part of the promotion of environmental justice, the state requires that by July 1, 2022 all agencies have a defined community engagement plan for more equitable public participation in sustainable policies.
-Beyond legal requirements, community engagement is also becoming a norm in the pursuit of developing more inclusive and participatory governments.
-So let’s start building a culture of community engagement in your city today.
+So let’s start building that culture of engagement today!